webix-hub/docs/data/desktop/excelviewer.md

 ##Loading via the "excel" proxy object

-By means of using the "excel" [proxy object](desktop/server_proxy.md), you can load data to any data component.
+Excelviewer allows displaying Excel data in a datatable only.
+At the same time by means of using the "excel" [proxy object](desktop/server_proxy.md), you can load data to any Webix data component ([list](desktop/list.md), [dataview](desktop/dataview.md), [chart](desktop/chart.md), etc).

-This variant of loading allows customizing the presentation of the loaded data, such as displaying headers and the number of the loaded rows.
+This variant of loading allows customizing the presentation of the loaded data, such as displaying headers and controlling the number of the loaded rows.

 ~~~js
 webix.ui({